The rhythm of innovation in

 The timeline of milestones presented above suggests that the release of new generations of computers followed a certain pattern:

-- The Jupiter-Saturn-Uranus conjunction of 1941-42 marked the birth of the modern computer, just as the triple conjunction of 1443-44 marked the birgh of the moveable type printing press.
+The Jupiter-Saturn-Uranus conjunction of 1941-42 marked the birth of the modern computer, just as the stellium of 1443-44 marked the birth of the moveable type printing press.

-- From 1941 onwards, the pace of disruptive innovations follow an 11-year pattern, defined by the 4 steps in the 44.1-year Saturn-Uranus cycle (44 divided by 4 equals 11).
+From 1941 onwards, the pace of disruptive innovations follow an 11-year pattern, defined by the 4 steps in the 44-year Saturn-Uranus cycle (44 divided by 4 equals 11).

 Gutenberg's moveable type printing press